-Validating helps us tune in to what we need
+Self-validating helps us tune into what we really need

 Validating increases awareness of your needs, thoughts, and feelings.
 It helps you recognize what you may be needing and how you can go about getting that need met in healthy ways.

-For example, let's say you feel like your partner always avoids a topic you have brought up several times.
+Without: For example, let's say you feel like your partner regularly avoids a topic you bring up.
 They're normally attentive, but with this topic they tend to dodge you.
-You start to feel annoyed, rejected, or like they don't care...But don't acknowledge it.
-You start to tell yourself that it's not that bad because you talk about other things, that you shouldn't make a big deal out of it.
+You start to feel annoyed, rejected, or like they don't care...But you don't acknowledge it.
+You focus on their evasive efforts, shifting all the blame over to them.
+Or, you start to tell yourself that it's not that bad because you talk about other things, that you shouldn't make a big deal out of it.

 This is also a form of invalidating yourself — not cool, and you deserve better!
 Over time, your resentment builds until you verbally lash out at them over something else entirely, leading to confusion and a big argument where you both give each other the silent treatment for days.